-Deferred offering costs were included in other assets and consisted of legal, accounting, underwriting fees and other costs incurred through the December 31, 2022 balance sheet date that are directly related to a planned follow on offering and will be charged to additional paid-in capital upon the completion of the follow on offering.
+Deferred offering costs consists of legal, accounting, underwriting fees and other costs that are directly related to a planned follow on offering and will be charged to additional paid-in capital upon the completion of the follow on offering.
+The Company had \$211,203 costs as of December 31, 2022 and no costs as of December 31, 2023.